Green Living: Reducing Waste

 Resolutions aren’t easy.
 We ask ourselves to make drastic and difficult changes.
 It’s all for our own good of course, but that doesn’t make it any easier.

-So if you resolved to be more green in 2013, we want to help you get started.
-In this article, we’ll be looking at three ways to reduce waste in the New Year.
+So if you resolved to be more green this year, we want to help you get started – let’s look at three ways to reduce waste in the New Year!

 Donations vs. Trash